-- Attention Deficit Hyperactive Disorder (ADHD) - Attention Deficit Disorder (ADD)
+- Attention Deficit Hyperactive Disorder (ADHD)

-- Stutters - Selective mute
+- Attention Deficit Disorder (ADD)

 - Opposite Defiance Disorder (ODD)

 - Anxiety disorder

 - Eating disorders

 The school follows the Dudley's Local Offer.
 The Dudley Offer is designed to be a one-step resource of information and services available to children and young people with SEND, their parents, carers and families.
-To find more about the Local Offer, click on the icon below:

-Our own school offer shows what we can offer at the different stages of the graduated approach for all four categories of needs.
+Our own school offer (appendix 1) shows what we can offer at the different stages of the graduated approach for all four categories of needs.
 The provision outlined on this map is not meant as an exhausted list of provision we are able to employ but instead provides the main strategies the school utilises.